Introduction: Hockey Puck Display Stand

 After everything is stained to the desired color and dry, start gluing the pieces onto the backer board.
 Start with the white pine on the bottom and then layer pine, oak, pine, oak, pine, oak going up.
 Once done, it should look like the second picture.
 Use the drawing uploaded to the previous step if needed for guidance.

 Once all the pieces are in place, put a piece of scrap plywood on top making sure that all pieces are covered and add some weight (paint can or dumbbells work) to hold everything in place.
-You may want to also clamp everything in horizontally and vertically to make sure pieces to bleed out the sides.
+You may want to also clamp everything in horizontally and vertically to make sure pieces don't bleed out the sides.
 Note that clamping the sides may try to bow out the pieces if clamped too tight.

 Step 3: Frame